The Hauser Oral and VideoHistory Project

 “It’s so important for the Cable Center to house these stories and to be able to have…access to these stories about how we contributed to the greater whole, about how the cable guys… built the pipe and maintained the pipe and continued to expand the pipe and innovate,” said Italia Commisso Weinand, Mediacom Communications’ executive vice president of programming and human resources.

-Included in the collection are one-of-a-kind video and written transcripts.
+Included in the online historical collection are one-of-a-kind video and written transcripts.
 One of these details how Ted Turner took a small, independent TV station in Atlanta and turned it into one of the industry’s largest content providers.
 A snapshot of the man himself is seen when he talks about how much fun it was along the way.
 “I mean, it’s pretty hard to get rich without having fun unless you’re robbing a bank,” he quipped to Paul Maxwell in 2001.
 “We didn’t do that.
 We earned our money the good, old-fashioned way; we earned it.”

 Watch or read about Starz founder John Sie’s emigration from his native China to the U.S. via a cargo ship.
-His Chinese name was Shie Jungong and he didn’t speak any English when he landed on U.S. soil.
+His Chinese name was Shie Jungong and he did not speak any English when he landed on U.S. soil.
 It was Liberty Media chairman, John Malone, who introduced Sie to the cable business when he recruited him to work at Jerrold Electronics.
 This set a trajectory for Sie that would result in a long and successful career in cable.
 Sie would later work at Showtime, but then rejoined John Malone at Tele-Communications Inc.; and eventually formed Starz Entertainment LLC before retiring to focus on philanthropy in 2004.

 Discover how after living in Asia, the Middle East and Mexico, Tom Freston came to work at MTV (Music Television).
 “They wouldn’t hire anyone from the conventional television business, so they were hiring school teachers, beatniks − all kinds of odds and ends.
 I fit right in,” Freston told John Higgins in 2003.
 He eventually ran MTV Networks before leaving the company in 2006.